Philharmonie Luxembourg

-The Philharmonie Luxembourg, also known officially as the Grande-Duchesse Joséphine-Charlotte Concert Hall (Salle de concerts grande-duchesse Joséphine-Charlotte, Konzertsaal Großherzogin Joséphine-Charlotte), is a concert hall located in the European district in the Luxembourg City quarter of Kirchberg.
+The Philharmonie Luxembourg, also known officially as the Grande-Duchesse Joséphine-Charlotte Concert Hall (Salle de concerts grande-duchesse Joséphine-Charlotte, Konzertsaal Großherzogin Joséphine-Charlotte), is a concert hall located in the European district of Kirchberg in Luxembourg City.
 Opened in 2005, it now plays host to 400 performances each year.

 History

 Origins

 The inspiration for constructing a concert hall in Luxembourg is closely linked to the old RTL Symphonic Orchestra, now known as the Luxembourg Philharmonic Orchestra (OPL).
 With the privatisation of RTL in 1992, the channel was no longer obliged to support an orchestra.
 The Luxembourg State decided to take the orchestra over and place it in the responsibility of an establishment specially created for this purpose, the Henri Pensis Foundation.
 In 1995, Luxembourg was nominated European Capital of Culture.
 That year, the Luxembourg Parliament made the decision to construct, amongst other new structures, a concert hall.

 Construction

 In 1997, Christian de Portzamparc's project was selected at the end of the international architectural competition launched by the Administration for Public Buildings.
 The construction work for the new concert hall was carried out between spring 2002 and summer 2005.